Spaceslug/FogOfWarChess/roadlog-changemap.md

   - Task: Check last hearbeat on logged in
   - Task: Remove matches that should no longer run
   - Task: Log metrics like ammout of logged in users, current matches
-- Do the things that should happen when user i logged out e.g stop matches
+- Do the things that should happen when user i logged out e.g stop matches, end all log calls

 ### version 0.10.0
 - back and forward in match( clients are sendt state so should be easy)